ryanbmarx/graphics-docs/index.md

   + Copy desk status (which editor has it?)
   + Any embargoes.
 These are your responsilibity.
   + A suggested tweet/shareline.
+* Communicate with both Jonathon/Ryan and the *zzctc-ctweb* and *Ct-digital-editors* when assets are ready and if they will need to be flipped live.
 * Tweet it: Put it out there, then we can grab it and reshare.